utilmeta/utype/docs/en/references/field.md

 # }
 ```

-For example, in the example, we have specified multiple input aliases for `content` fields such as, `created_at`, which can be used to be compatible with the old version of the interface, or to access data APIs from different sources.
+In the example, we have specified multiple input aliases for `content`, `created_at`, which can be used to be compatible with the old version of the API, or to access data APIs from different sources.
 There is no need to manually identify and convert one by one.

-For example, the old version of the article content field name is `'body'` or `'text'`, which is obsolete in the current version and used `'content'` as the name of the content field, so it is used `Field(alias_from=['text', 'body'])` to be compatible with the old version of data entry.
+For example, the old version of the article content field name is `'body'` or `'text'`, which is obsolete in the current version and used `'content'` as the name of the content field, so it is used `Field(alias_from=['text', 'body'])` to be compatible with the old version requests.

-As you can see, `alias_from` the specified input is used only to identify the input data, not for output or property access, but for key-value access, or to determine whether the field is in the data
+As you can see, `alias_from` the specified input is used only to identify the input data, not for output or attribute access, but can be used to determine whether the field is in the data

 !!! warning
+	In the same dataclass or function, the aliases of the fields cannot overlap, or conflict with attribute names of other fields, so that no matter which name the input use, dataclass and function can always recognize and parse correctly and stay idempotent in multiple conversions

 ### Alias generation function
 If your alias can be generated from the attribute name with a certain regularity, you can directly specify a function to generate the alias, such as